 I rolled out Lucid Pulp in 2005, after I’d decided to formally promote my knack for words and catching grammatical errors, and move beyond volunteer-based editing and proofreading.

 I’ve held full-time roles as an acquisitions editor and a desktop publisher.
-I’m a member of Editors Canada, and I’m currently completing Ryerson University’s Publishing Certificate program as well as courses for Algonquin College’s Technical Writer certification.
+I’m a member of Editors Canada, and I’ve completed Ryerson University’s Publishing program as well as courses for Algonquin College’s Technical Writer certification.

 I graduated from the University of Guelph’s Collaborative International Development Studies program (with an emphasis on gender and development), but beyond that I’ve had a diverse, experiential education in an array of disciplines.